navpil/navpil.github.io/art/power-cult-eng.md

 Everything related to the army is adored.
 Russia sacralises the Second World War, and  instead of the European "never again", they "can do it again".
 They also call it differently - “Great Fatherland War” and start counting only since 1941, because otherwise they would have to accept Nazi-Soviet collaboration since 1939, which they are not willing to accept.
-Patriotism in russia is about being military stronger than any other nation, so that others are afraid of them ("чтоб боялись").
+Patriotism in Russia is about being military stronger than any other nation, so that others are afraid of them ("чтоб боялись").

 Characteristic statements and memes: